How the Gut and Mental Health are Related

 - have undigested food in your stool (poop)

-These are all signs that your gut may not be functioning well.
+As well as mood, immune or skin issues - these are all signs that your gut may not be functioning well.

 There is a lot we can do to support our gut health and doing these things may improve how you feel mentally.

-Although FODMAP can help with the symptoms, it rarely addresses the underlying problem.
+You can go on a FODMAP diet but remember FODMAP can help with the symptoms, it rarely addresses the underlying problem.

 And, despite how it may feel - food is not usually the problem!